-Why can’t you pet an assistance dog
+Why you can’t pet an assistance dog13 March 2023

 What are service/assistance dogs?

 Assistance dogs help thousands of people every day to perform tasks that so many of us take for granted!
-These dogs can support with so many different tasks for those with reduced vision, hearing challenges, diabetes, epilepsy, autism, physical mobility challenges and more!
+These dogs can support with so many different tasks for those with reduced vision, hearing difficulties, diabetes, epilepsy, autism, physical mobility challenges and more!

 How can you recognise a service/assistance dog?